looooo/salome_smesh/src/Tools/MGCleanerPlug/doc/editHypo.rst

 .. _hypothesis-label:

 ===========================
-How to save Yams Parameters
+How to save MG-Cleaner Parameters
 ===========================

-As Yams hypothesis are not meshing hypothesis for Salome (but hypothesis for yams), parameters are stored in a special file.
-Default file is $HOME/.yams.dat.
+As MG-Cleaner hypothesis are not meshing hypothesis for Salome (but hypothesis for MG-Cleaner), parameters are stored in a special file.
+Default file is $HOME/.MGCleaner.dat.
 It is strongly recommended that you change this name if you want to preserve the way you obtain a mesh : This file is never cleaned.
 All sets of parameters are logged in it.

 - To save the current setting, click on "Save Params" pushbutton.
-- A set of parameters is automatically written in the .yams.dat file when you run computation.
+- A set of parameters is automatically written in the .MGCleaner.dat file when you run computation.
 - Restoring the default settings can be done by pushing "Default Params".
 - "Loading Params" will reload the last set of parameters

-**example of .yams.dat**
+**example of .MGCleaner.dat**

 .. code-block:: python